Important NH Notes

 The following graph tracks our expected legislation of online poker in New Hampshire on a state law level.
 It is currently already legal on a Federal level.
 This graph monitors the current rise or fall of expected legalization.

-There are some indicators that New Hampshire will not legalize online poker, or online casino gambling, in the near future.
 The state does not have any land casinos, and attempts to allow them have constantly failed in the legislature.
 In 2010, the state Lottery Commission canceled a proposal to start an online lottery game [B].
 The reason cited was financial non-viability, but no alternative proposal has been drawn since then.
 In 2012, New Hampshire passed legislation closing down Internet sweepstakes gambling.
 On the positive side, horse racing bets are permitted through the internet and poker games organized for charities are fairly widespread.

 Current Gambling Laws in New Hampshire